Keisei Tominaga: Freshman

-On November 1, 2019, Tominaga made his collegiate debut for the Ranger College, against the Missouri State University–West Plains, scoring 19 points in a 100–84 win.
+On November 1, 2019, Tominaga made his collegiate debut for Ranger College, against Missouri State University–West Plains, scoring 19 points in a 100–84 win.
 On November 16, he logged a season-high 34 points in a 110–60 victory against Victoria College.
 On November 28, Tominaga verbally committed to play for NCAA Division I program Nebraska, under former NBA coach Fred Hoiberg for the 2021 class.

 As a freshman, Tominaga averaged 16.8 points, 2.3 rebounds and 0.7 assists per game while shooting 54.9 percent from the field and 47.9 percent from 3-point range.
 In his efforts, Tominaga earned the NJCAA All-Region V Team and the First Team All-Northern Texas Junior College Athletic Conference honors.
 He was also named conference Freshman of The Year, leading the conference in 3-point shooting and ranking sixth in both scoring and field goal percentage.

 With Tominaga playing for Ranger College, the team finished the season with a 28–3 record, helping them clinch a position in the NJCAA national tournament.
 However, the season ended early due to COVID-19.
 Ranger eventually finished second in the NJCAA national rankings.

 Sophomore

-On November 11, 2020, Hoiberg announced that Tominaga has signed a National Letter of Intent to transfer to the University of Nebraska next season.
+On November 11, 2020, Hoiberg announced that Tominaga signed a National Letter of Intent to transfer to Nebraska for the next season.

 On March 3, 2021, Tominaga scored a season-high 39 points, knocking down 11 3-pointers in a 113–102 win over Grayson College.
 Three days later, he had 26 points in a win against Temple College.
 In his efforts, Tominaga set a school record for career 3-pointers with 139, previously held by Brayan Au with 130.
 For his performance, Tominaga was named Northern Texas Junior College Athletic Conference Player of the Week for February 28 to March 6.
 On April 22, Tominaga posted a game-high 25 points, sinking five 3-pointers in an 87–83 win against South Plains College, sending the Rangers to the Final Four round of the NJCAA Division I Championship.
 Despite his team-high 26-point performance in the semifinals, the team lost to Cowley County Community College.
 Ranger College finished its season with a 23–5 record.

 Tominaga averaged 16.3 points, 2.4 rebounds and 1.6 assists per game while shooting 51.0 percent from the field and 48.7 percent from 3-point range as a sophomore, earning him the NJCAA All-Region V Team and the First Team All-Northern Texas Junior College Athletic Conference honors for the second time in a row.
 He was named to the NJCAA Division I All-Tournament Team and was the recipient of the Charles Sesher Sportsmanship Award.
 Tominaga also earned the NJCAA Division I Second-Team All-American honors.